-- Why is there a new teacher evaluation plan?
+- Why is there a new teacher evaluation system?

-- Will my pay be impacted by the new plan?
+- Is my pay impacted by the new teacher evaluation plan?

 - What are the names of the new rating categories?

-- What else is new in the Performance Evaluation Reform Act (PERA)?
+- What else about teacher evaluation did the Performance Evaluation Reform Act (PERA) change?

-- How many schools will have a new Teacher Evaluation Plan next year?
+- How many schools are implementing the new teacher Evaluation system?

 - Can we be videotaped?

-- How is the new system better than the current system of classroom observations?
+- How is the new teacher evaluation system better than the old checklist evaluation system?

 - What is student growth?

-- What is CTU’s position on the inclusion of student growth?
+- What is CTU’s position on the inclusion of student growth measures for teacher evaluation?

-- How will CPS assess student growth for elementary teachers in 2012-2013?
+- How does CPS assess student growth for elementary teachers?

 - Why are teachers who don’t teach reading or ELA responsible for school-wide literacy scores?